English Springer Spaniel vs English Setter: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where English Springer Spaniel and English Setter diverge most clearly.
 English Springer Spaniel brings a friendly, playful, obedient energy to the household, compared to English Setter's gentle, mellow, merry disposition.
 These differences shape every daily interaction.
 In daily life, this means English Springer Spaniel owners typically experience a dog that leans toward friendly behavior, while English Setter owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is an objectively better temperament; the right pick is the one that suits your lifestyle.

 Best for Families with Children